The Top 3 Compliance and Auditing Mistakes and How to Avoid Them

 - Identified reasons for denials and risk areas

 - Medical necessity of services linked to coding accuracy

 - 95% or greater coding accuracy for individual coders

 The modern healthcare environment and its goals for compliance are simply too complex for a random, haphazard approach to auditing to work.
-To move past the checkbox mentality to compliance and reap the benefits of continuous improvement, organizations must make their audits count.
+To move past the checkbox mentality and reap the benefits of continuous improvement, organizations must make their audits count.
 Only then will they be able to make sure they’re moving forward and not just spinning their wheels.